OathPros/COMP3/source/nav/sidebars.rst

 Sidebars
 ========

 A sidebar allows switching between different views.
+Visually they are similar to :doc:`utility panes </containers/utility-panes>`, but they play a different role and have behavioral differences.

 When to Use
 -----------